codeforamerica/style-guide/_components/structure.md

 ---
 layout: styleguide
 title: Slabs
+description: Slabs are used to separate logical chunks of content within a page.
 order: 7
 ---

-<p class="lead-in">Slabs are used to separate logical chunks of content within a page.</p>

 They are a foundational building block of content meant to be customized for specific usages.
 Each instance of a slab section should have a second class of `slab-[instance]` where custom styles can be applied.

 Common uses of slab sections would to be include a header and custom layout of elements using the grid box layout.
 Custom background colors or images can also be applied to slab sections as they are full-bleed by default.